JeffersonLab/mya-docker/README.md

 ## Configure
 The container is extended from the official [MariaDB](https://hub.docker.com/_/mariadb) image so all of those environment variables apply, especially the `MYSQL_PASSWORD` and `MYSQL_ROOT_PASSWORD`.

 You can mount an `.sql` file into the /docker-entrypoint-initdb.d/ directory to add additional data.
 Some [files](https://github.com/JeffersonLab/mycontainer/tree/main/docker-entrypoint-initdb.d) already exist, so be careful not to overwrite or name your file starting with a number that forces it to be processed before the DDL is run.
+Use a file mount and avoid an entire directory mount else you'll erase the `0_base.sql` file needed to setup the base DML.

 ## Build
 ```